 Knowing what you want to do (and don’t want to do) is the first step.
 Then you need to be able to say ‘no’ in a friendly way to your colleagues and supervisors.
 That becomes easier once you know to which tasks and activities you have said ‘YES’.

-In this workshop of half a day you decide on the tasks you are definitely going to pursue and those you would like to discard.
+In this workshop you decide on the tasks you are definitely going to pursue and those you would like to discard.
 Then you practise different ways of convincing your colleagues and supervisors.
 You will learn to say no in an effective and friendly way.

 Scientists often find themselves in situations where good negotiation skills are called for.
 For instance, when communicating with their supervisor, collaborating with other scientists on a paper, or when applying for a new position.
 The difficulty is to pursue your own ideas and maintain a good relationship with important others at the same time.